theriley106/Headspace-Bandwidth-Reducer/README.md

 ### #1 & #2

 [FFMPEG](https://github.com/FFmpeg/FFmpeg) allows us to differentiate between audio and silence.
 Also using FFMPEG's -d parameter, we can detect extended instances of silence within an audio file.
+While splitting the audio file at <i>every</i> duration of silence to further reduce filesize is possible, it would result in hundreds of individual files and hundreds of network requests being made per guided meditation session.
+Ideally audio files should be split at instances of extended silence, for the programs in this repository the extended silence is defined as a period of silence lasting longer than **2 seconds**.

 Below is the python script that redirects FFMPEG's output from stdout to the variable "tmp", and extracts all duration timestamps.
 These timestamps are stored in a python dictionary, which is eventually saved as JSON.